Nicky Scarfo Jr.: 2011 indictment and imprisonment

 On November 1, 2011, Scarfo was arrested by the FBI for what the agency said was his role in the attempt to take over and embezzle millions of dollars out of FirstPlus Financial Group.
 Scarfo's wife, Lisa Murray-Scarfo, was also indicted in the scheme, along with alleged Lucchese mob associate Sal Pelullo and several officials of FirstPlus.
 Scarfo's father and Victor Amuso were named as unindicted coconspirators.
 Federal authorities said Scarfo and his associates took $12 million from the loan mortgage company and used the money to buy luxury automobiles, houses, a jet aircraft, jewelry, and a yacht they named "Priceless".
 U.S. Attorney Paul J. Fishman said Scarfo used his proceeds to buy a $715,000 home, $25,000 in jewelry for his wife, a $100,000 Audi automobile, and mortgage payments on a home owned by his ex-wife.
 Fishman also alleged that Scarfo and his associates forced FirstPlus to pay $6 million and give 1.6 million shares of stock to Scarfo and Pellulo in exchange for two companies (Globalnet Enterprises and Rutgers Investment Group) that had almost no value.
 Prosecutors said they had 7,500 recorded telephone conversations in which Scarfo discussed his illegal activities, including one in which he talked about faked documents to hide his involvement and another in which he boasted of a $36,000-a-month consulting contract for which he performed no work.
-They said Scarfo earned $450,000 from his consulting contract, which ran from June 2007 to April 2008.
-Scarfo was convicted of multiple felonies for the scheme in 2014, and sentenced to 30 years imprisonment in July 2015.
+Scarfo earned $450,000 from his consulting contract, which ran from June 2007 to April 2008.
+Scarfo was convicted of racketeering conspiracy and securities fraud for the scheme in 2014, and sentenced to 30 years imprisonment in July 2015.

-Scarfo is currently incarcerated at Fairton FCI in Fairfield Township New Jersey with a projected release date of December 2037.
+Scarfo is currently incarcerated at Fairton FCI in Fairfield Township New Jersey with a projected release date of May 2036.